How to Get Rid of Flies

 Since fruit flies and house flies are both attracted to the sugar in produce, it’s easy enough to make your own fly traps out of common household materials.
 Follow these simple steps to create a trap.

-- Find an old bowl or jar to serve as a trap.
-You can wash and reuse it when it’s served its purpose.
+1. Find a bowl or jar to serve as a trap.

-- You can also fill a jar with about an inch of apple cider vinegar topped with a tablespoon of dish soap.
+4. You can also fill a jar with about an inch of apple cider vinegar topped with a teaspoon of dish soap.
 The flies will land on the mixture to feed but will be unable to escape.

 If you’ve cleaned and sanitized your home and you’re still having fly problems, get rid of house flies with chemical bait stations.
 However, don’t start actually spraying chemicals around your home until you’ve consulted with pest control professionals.